NOTES.md

 p + geom_line(aes(group=country)) + geom_point(alpha=0.35)

-SLIDE: Transformations and scales
+SLIDE: Transformations and scale

 # Generate plot of GDP per capita against life expectancy